-Feed Jira Service Desk Data into FineReport
+Feed Jira Service Management Data into FineReport

-1. Copy the cdata.jdbc.jiraservicedesk.jar file from the lib folder in the CData JDBC Driver for Jira Service Desk installation directory to the lib folder of the FineReport installation directory.
+1. Copy the cdata.jdbc.jiraservicedesk.jar file from the lib folder in the CData JDBC Driver for Jira Service Management installation directory to the lib folder of the FineReport installation directory.
 You will need to copy the cdata.jdbc.jiraservicedesk.lic file as well.

 2. From the Server tab, select Define Data Connection, click to add a new connection, and click JDBC.